Goats and herbs: Germans get back to basics in deserted Bulgarian village

 There are plans for guesthouses, a proper stable for the goats, a cheese-making facility and a “house of light” for meditation.

-The group is learning Bulgarian and is effusive about the welcome they have received from the locals, who are clearly delighted to have new neighbors.
+The group is learning Bulgarian and is effusive about the welcome they have received from the locals, who are clearly delighted to have new neighbours.

 “These people are beautiful.
-They do not know Bulgarian, but are very kind,” said their neighbor, 57-year-old Vladimir Faitalov.
+They do not know Bulgarian, but are very kind,” said their neighbour, 57-year-old Vladimir Faitalov.

 Does the group miss their former life?